All kids love strawberries – ours sure do – so it’s a good fruit to learn more about!

 Many of the recipes are very simple and can easily be put together by younger kids with supervision (some cooking with kids tips here).

 - Cute Strawberry Desserts

 - Strawberry & Banana Spring Rolls

 At 138 pages there is a large variety of recipes – more than you would have imagined no doubt.
 Of course, there are also plenty of strawberry recipes online for those who don’t need another cookbook on the shelf!

 Books About Strawberries For Children

-Those are the 10 best strawberry books for kids that we’ve found, but please let us know about any that we’ve missed in the comments below.
+Those are the 10 best strawberry books for kids that we’ve found, but please let us know about any good ones that we’ve missed in the comments below.

 - Grow the Best Strawberries by Louise Riotte

 - The Holistic Orchard by Michael Phillips (covers other fruits)

 - Homegrown Berries: Successfully Grow Your Own Strawberries by Timber Press (also covers many other berries)